Sciensano-Healthdata/HdBe-FHIR-R4-CBB/guides/HdBe-R4-CBB/Home/FHIR/HdBe-HealthcareProvider.page.md

 <br/><br/>

-### Location and Organization hierachy of one site and one ward
+### Location and Organization hierarchy of one site and one ward

 <br/><br/>